ChrisH2727/Milestone-1/readme.md

 ## 3. User Experience

-The website design will be meet the following requirements.
-The requirements are numbered and will be referenced by the test.md

 ### 3.1 Strategy

-**3.1.1** To align with the Business Requirements and use cases.
+**3.1.1** To align with the Business Requirements and Use Cases.

 ## 3.2 Scope

-**3.2.1** The web site will display information demonstrating my work skills and work history in a clear and consistent manner regardless of the device used to view it
+The web site will display information demonstrating my work skills and work history in a clear and consistent manner regardless of the device used to view it.

-**3.2.2** Pages will be structured to allow future updates to be made without the need to re-factor the HTML or CSS
+Pages will be structured to allow future updates to be made without the need to re-factor the HTML or CSS

 ### 3.3 Structure

-#### 3.3.1 The web site will consist of 6 pages allowing information to be revealed in a structured way.
+The web site will consist of 6 pages allowing information to be revealed in a structured way.

 - The landing page